Agent Discovery

 Discovering Agents

 Discovery scans your filesystem for directories that contain recognized agent markers.
-Mesh ships with strategies for Claude Code (.claude/ directory), Cursor (.cursor/ or .cursorrc), and Codex projects.
+Mesh ships with ten detection strategies covering the major AI coding agents:

 Trigger a scan from the UI by opening the Mesh tab and clicking the discover button, or use the REST API: